DonaldPumpToken/G2A-Glitch/readme.md

 Install the Extension

 ```
-1. Download the files in the "Release" section
+1. Download the source code files in the "Release" section
 2. Unzip these files and save them to a location you can remember
 3. Open chrome, and go to chrome://extensions
 4. Enable developer mode in the top right corner